-Red Oak Lavender Farm is the largest and open to the public lavender farm in North Georgia.
+Red Oak Lavender Farm is the largest and open to the public lavender farm in Georgia.
 Among the beautiful mountains and valleys of Dahlonega, Georgia with grapevines and wineries, lavender seemed the perfect crop to grow.
-We grow about 2,000 lavender plants of over twenty-two different varieties of lavender from the famous Lodden Blue and Royal Velvet culinary variety to the popular Grosso lavender with its long stems and pungent smell.
-We have plans to fill our acres with lavender for all to visit and enjoy the beauty and smell of lavender.
+We approximately 2,000 lavender plants of over twenty different varieties of lavender from the famous Lodden Blue and Royal Velvet culinary variety to the popular Grosso Intermediate lavender with its long stems and pungent smell.
+We have plans to fill our 2.5 acres with lavender for all to visit and enjoy the beauty and smell of lavender.
 We also have a beautiful gazebo to sit in and view the fields, as well as a wild flower garden.
-In 2018 we are adding helichrysum flowers (noted as the everlasting flower) in two new fields.
-We will be distilling this flower to make our skin cream.
+In 2018 we are added helichrysum flowers (noted as the everlasting flower and reguivate skin cells) in two new field areas.
+We will be distilling this flower to make our skin cream in 2019.

-The cost to explore during the month of June only is $5.00 per person (ages 18 and up) while lavender is in bloom.
-We should have all fields harvested by June 29th.
+Cost: The cost to explore our farm is free most months, except during the month of June at $5.00 per person (ages 18 and up) while the intermedia lavender is in bloom.

 Although we love animals, we do not allow pets at the farm due to our livestock on property.

 Maintenance of lavender and fields are ongoing from spring to fall.

 To read more about the blooming time in Georgia, please go here.

 Hours: Wednesday - Friday 11 - 3 pm and Saturday 10 - 4 pm

 Check out our online shop open 24 hours!